Are you an eCommerce entrepreneur ready for a new challenge?

 Theoretically, reverse dropshipping could be achieved with any product, but realistically it only becomes interesting when you’re looking at high-quality and high-value products.
 Manufacturing powerhouses like those in Asia have no shortage of low-cost items being produced right on their doorstep.
 When it comes to luxury and top-tier products however, there might be a niche that you can capture.
 A niche where a ‘Made in USA’ (for example) tag will make all the difference.

 Reverse dropshipping is a relatively new trend, so there’s some confusing and poorly researched information out there – some of which would have you believe traditional dropshipping is all about flogging a high volume of low-value products, with reverse dropshipping being about higher-value products.
 Which is of course not the case.
 With any dropshipping model, you want to be looking at selling high-value products that can be marked up sufficiently to make your profit margins worthwhile.
+You'll really want to pay attention to the trend analysis of each of these products.

 What sets reverse dropshipping apart is that in traditionally exporting nations, such as Asian countries, you’re exclusively targeting the wealthy spend-happy slice of the population.
 Think upper-middle-class with a penchant for brands and the good things in life.
 They are the ones who will make selling in an unfamiliar, slightly more complex market really worth your time.